3D Virtual Trainer (2014)

-Problem: The requirements were two-fold.
+The requirements from General Dynamics were two-fold.
 Develop a digital dashboard for field technicians to improve onsite performance and knowledge base.
 The other was to develop an interactive environment to help Marines familiarize themselves with command operations.
 The experience was to include equipment familiarization, procedures for proper setup of hardware/software, and location for those assets.
-These immersive environments also helped to acclimate the Marine to their surroundings prior to being deployed.
+These immersive environments also helped acclimate the Marine to their surroundings prior to being deployed.

-Vision: (3D training) I wanted the training to be familiar and easy to use.
-I pulled from my gaming background and incorporated many core features and gameplay mechanics found in most popular games and apps.
-The process to the final product included a detailed set of storyboards, many on-site data capture sessions for accurate measurement and photos of equipment, and countless hours working with Artists and Developers to deliver an immersive and engaging experience.
+For the 3D trainer, I pulled from my gaming background to incorporate familiar features and gameplay mechanics found in current games.
+The process included a detailed set of storyboards, many on-site data capture sessions for accurate measurement and photos of equipment, and weekly design sessions with Artists and Developers to deliver an immersive and engaging experience.

 Waypoints on the floor direct the player where to go

-Due to the scope of the contract, we wanted to present a set of detailed storyboards to show how the end application was going to work.
+Due to the scope of the contract, we presented a set of detailed storyboards to show how the end application was going to look.
 These early presentations allowed for quick feedback and buy-in from the customer at a very early stage of development.